Northern Berkshire Community Coalition

 • Excellent time management, attention to details, organizational skills, and ability to problem solve is a must.

-• Demonstrated maturity and self-awareness as it relates to working 1:1 with individuals in the community.
+• Demonstrated maturity and self-awareness as it relates to working 1:1 with individuals in the community and within a professional setting.

 • Understanding and compassion for the needs, limitations, barriers, and capacities of the identified population.